HypertensionTreatment of essential hypertension.

 PregnancyNebivolol has pharmacological effects that may cause harmful effects on pregnancy and/or the foetus/newborn.
 In general, beta-adrenoceptor blockers reduce placental perfusion, which has been associated with growth retardation, intrauterine death, abortion or early labour.
 Adverse effects (e.g. hypoglycaemia and bradycardia) may occur in the foetus and newborn infant.
 If treatment with beta-adrenoceptor blockers is necessary, beta1-selective adrenoceptor blockers are preferable.Nebivolol should not be used during pregnancy unless clearly necessary.
 If treatment with nebivolol is considered necessary, the uteroplacental blood flow and the foetal growth should be monitored.
 In case of harmful effects on pregnancy or the foetus alternative treatment should be considered.
 The newborn infant must be closely monitored.
 Symptoms of hypoglycaemia and bradycardia are generally to be expected within the first 3 days.

 Breast-feedingAnimal studies have shown that nebivolol is excreted in breast milk.
 It is not known whether this drug is excreted in human milk.
 Most beta-blockers, particularly lipophilic compounds like nebivolol and its active metabolites, pass into breast milk although to a variable extent.
-Therefore, breastfeeding is not recommended during administration of nebivolol.
+A risk to the newborns/infants cannot be excluded.
+Therefore, mothers receiving Nebivolol should not breast feed.

 HypertensionThe adverse reactions reported, which are in most of the cases of mild to moderate intensity, are tabulated below, classified by system organ class and ordered by frequency: